Code-Institute-Submissions/chrper80-Milestone-project1/README.md

 [Follow this link to look at my wireframes](https://xd.adobe.com/view/a0422fe8-1a03-4167-9142-6dcc7f854fcb-f511/)

+## Manual testing procedures

+I have been using the Google Chrome dev tools to make sure the site looks good on different devices.
+I used the breakpoints in the dev tools and designed the page to be optimized at those and i also looked at what intervals it didn´t look so good in and then added a media querie there.

 ## Acknowledgement

-The portfolio slider is just copy pasted from Bootstrap.
+The portfolio slider is just copy pasted from [Bootstrap](https://getbootstrap.com/docs/4.5/components/carousel/).
 They make really nice things!

 My mentor Excellence Ilesanmi, has done a great job in helping me in a good way.
-The mentoring sessions has been really helpful.
+The mentoring sessions has been really helpful!

 I would also like to thank the tutors for their patience with me.
 They are always helpful and all of them seem to have a great sense of humour!

-The people hanging out on Slack has also been very helpful.
+The people hanging out on Slack has also been very helpful!